RindJLU/Quantum-Data-Compression/README.md

 By doing those operations, the final wavefunction becomes (1/2)(|0>⊗|00> + |1>⊗|01> + |0>⊗|10> + |1>⊗|11>).
 To extract
 message from the wavefunction, first measuring the position part, and then the 'color' part.

+### NEQR: a
+Now let extent our model described in __3__, and use the similar model to store more complicated information such as a picture.
+ Consider a gary-scale picture with 256 different possible color in one position, we would need extra qubits to describe the color information.
+The scheme is similar as in __3__, with enough qubits representing the different positions, but there are 8 qubits, which could expanded to 256 subspace, to store the color information.